emheron/ms-teams-active-chrome-extension/README.md

 # Wiggle Teams

+**Version**: 1.5

-Wiggle Teams is a simple Chrome extension designed to keep your Microsoft Teams status active when Teams is open in a browser tab.
+Wiggle Teams is a Chrome extension designed to keep your Microsoft Teams status active when it's open in a browser tab.
+The extension prevents your Teams status from going idle by simulating user activities.

-The extension works by simulating user actions such as mouse movements, clicks, scrolling, and keyboard events at defined intervals to prevent your status from going idle.
+## Important Disclaimer

-**Important:** This extension is intended for individual use, and users should follow their organization's policy regarding the use of such extensions.
+This extension is intended for individual use, and users should follow their organization's policies regarding the use of such tools.
+It interacts with Microsoft Teams in the browser to simulate activity and does not collect or share personal information.

+## Features
+- Simulates mouse movements, clicks, scrolling, and keyboard events.
+- Uses Chrome's Manifest V3 for enhanced performance and security.
+- Includes a status indicator and toggle button in the popup.
+- Improved error handling and randomized activity patterns for natural simulation.

 ## Installation Instructions

-1. Clone this repository to your local machine or download the zip file.
+1. Clone this repository or download the zip file.
-2. Open Google Chrome and navigate to `chrome://extensions`.
+2. Open Chrome, navigate to `chrome://extensions`.
-3. Enable `Developer mode` by clicking the toggle switch at the top right.
+3. Enable `Developer mode`.
-4. Click on `Load unpacked`.
-5. Navigate to the location where you cloned or downloaded the repository and select the repository folder.
+4. Click `Load unpacked` and select the downloaded folder.
-6. Click `Open`, and the extension should now be installed on your browser.
+5. The extension will now be installed.

 ## Usage Instructions

-1. Once installed, you'll see the extension's icon on your Chrome extensions bar.
+1. The extension icon appears on the Chrome extensions bar upon installation.
-2. The extension works automatically when Microsoft Teams is opened in a browser tab, simulating user actions at intervals of approximately 10 seconds.
+2. It activates automatically in Microsoft Teams browser tabs, simulating actions every 10 seconds.
-3. Remember to leave Microsoft Teams open in a tab for the extension to work.
-It works best when Teams is only open in the browser and not simultaneously with the desktop app.
+3. Best used with Teams open in a single browser tab.

 ## Uninstall

-1. Navigate to `chrome://extensions`.
+1. Go to `chrome://extensions`.
-2. You'll see all your installed extensions.
-Find the one for "Wiggle Teams" and click on `Remove`.
+2. Locate "Wiggle Teams" and select `Remove`.
-3. Confirm by clicking `Remove` in the confirmation dialog.
+3. Confirm the removal in the dialog.

 ## License

-This project is licensed under the GNU General Public License v3.0.
-For more information, see the [LICENSE](LICENSE) file in this repository.
+Licensed under the GNU General Public License v3.0.
+See [LICENSE](LICENSE) for details.

 ## Attribution

-<a href="https://www.flaticon.com/free-icons/tick" title="tick icons">Tick icons created by Freepik - Flaticon</a>
+Tick icons by Freepik - [Flaticon](https://www.flaticon.com/free-icons/tick)